 With that done, you will be good to use that document in MS Word again.

 Part 3.
-How to Recover Deleted Word Documents with Computer
+How to Recover Microsoft Word Temp Files on Windows/Mac

-If you have some Word files on your PC for which you cannot find the temp files and those documents are not available in the recycle bin, then iMyFone D-Back for PC can save the day for you.
-It is a data recovery software that works on your PC to recover any unsaved or deleted files from your PC.
+If you have some Word temp files on your PC for which you cannot find the temp files and those documents are not available in the recycle bin, then iMyFone D-Back can save the day for you.
+It is a data recovery software that works on your PC to recover any unsaved or deleted word temp files from your PC.

 Other Features of D-Back for PC: